Guimarães: Foundation

 Following the Reconquista policy promoted by the Kingdom of Galicia in the 9th century, the medieval foundations of the actual city have roots in the 10th century.
-At this point, the Countess Mumadona Dias, erected a monastery in her property of Vimaranes, which originated the fixation of people in the area known as "vila baixa" (downtown).
+At this point, the Countess Mumadona Dias, erected a monastery in her property of Vimaranes, which led to the settlement of people in the area known as "vila baixa" (downtown).
 At the same time, she ordered the construction of a castle on the hill area which became known as "vila alta" (uptown), to defend the settlement.
 To connect these to other areas, the Rua de Santa Maria was built.

 The monastery became the "Real Colegiada" (Royal Collegiate church) and throughout time acquired importance due to the privileges and donations given to it by nobles and kings and it became a famous pilgrimage site.

 Henry, Count of Portugal approved the first national foral possibly in 1096 (but not confirmed).
 The foral proves the growing importance of the village of Guimarães at that time, which was chosen as the capital of the County of Portugal.

 On 24 June 1128, the "Batalha de São Mamede" (Battle of São Mamede) took place in Guimarães.

 Middle Ages

 During the reign of king Denis, as the town was expanding, it was partially surrounded by a defensive wall.
 Meanwhile, mendicant orders settled in Guimarães and helped to mold the shape of the emerging city.
 Later, during the reign of John I, the wall was torn down and the two parts of the city (uptown and downtown) were finally united and the city began to expand outside its old walls.

+Guimarães was home to a notable Jewish community, concentrated around present-day Praça do Peixe and Rua do Espírito Santo.
+By the late 14th century, the community had contributed an annual tax of 25,000 réis.
+The area included communal institutions such as synagogues, schools, and a market.
+Following the 1496 decree by King Manuel I, requiring all Jews to convert or leave Portugal, some members of the community became Marranos.
+Notable individuals include Manuel Thomàs and the wife of rabbi Menasseh ben Israel.
+Public Jewish life in Guimarães ceased after the Inquisition.
+However, traces of its Jewish history remain in the urban layout of the city and through descendants (including the family Guimarães).

 The construction of St. Peter's Basilica began in 1737, and became a minor basilica in 1751, with formal completion of the work between 1883 and 1884.